 “So, I was expected to perform as well as the rest of the team even though the training wasn’t complete.
 This made me feel really stressed and uncomfortable.
 I started to have anxiety attacks and often disappeared to the toilets.
 I didn’t want the others to see me panicking.
 Jira soon flagged up my bad performance, and John called Tim on holiday to speak to him about me and to complain.
 He’d also become impatient and started taking tasks off me.
 That week was just horrible.
 I had one anxiety attack after another, and there was no one to talk to.
 I felt that the other developers just saw me as an idiot who couldn’t do his job, and I avoided them.”

-I can see how emotional Connor gets on telling me about this traumatic week.
+I can see how emotional Callum gets on telling me about this traumatic week.

 “Talks with my family over the weekend calmed me down.
 After all, Tim would be back on Monday and surely would continue the training.”